Fiserv/firstvision-apac/docs/APIs/User-Management/Inquire-User.md

 # Inquire User

-This service is used to inquire security sign-on deta like business unit include/exclude flags, User application access record, user service privileged record etc.
+This API is used to fetch generic details like status, expiry date etc. and service privileged details for a given security sign-on details.

 ## Endpoint